This Easy Chicken Parmesan is the first recipe successes that I can remember happening in my kitchen.

 Then cover with foil and bake in a preheated 350 degree oven for 30 minutes.

-While that was going on, I brought a pot of water to boil, seasoned it with a generous tablespoon of sea salt and dropped in about a half a box of spaghetti noodles, and naturally… cooked as directed on the package.
+While that is going on, bring a pot of water to boil, seasoned it with a generous tablespoon of sea salt.
+Then drop in about a half a box of spaghetti noodles, cook as directed on the package.

-When the pasta is done, use tongs to transfer the hot pasta from the pot and into the pan with the remaining sauce.
+Once the pasta is done, use tongs to transfer into the pan with the remaining sauce.

 Toss to coat every so often and keep on low-heat so the pasta stays warm.